BECKHAM LAW SPAIN

 • You secure your client and project,

-• You join Hightekers — we establish a service agreement with your client and invoice them monthly,
+• You join Hightekers — we establish a service agreement with your clients and invoice them monthly,

 • You get a permanent contract to qualify for the Beckham Law, while we handle invoicing, taxes, and social contributions.